Torneo Internacional Nocturno Rioplatense

-The Torneo Internacional Nocturno Rioplatense (Rioplatense Night International Tournament) was a friendly association football club competition contested by teams from Argentina and Uruguay.
+The Torneo Internacional Nocturno Rioplatense (Rioplatense Night International Tournament) was a friendly non-confederative association football club competition contested by teams from Argentina and Uruguay.

 The Internacional Nocturno was part of several tournaments contested by Argentine and Uruguayan clubs only (such as Tie Cup, Copa de Honor Cousenier, Copa Aldao, and Copa Escobar-Gerona, among others).
 It was held on four occasions during the summer recess of official competitions in Argentina and Uruguay between 1936 and 1944.

 Torneo Internacional Nocturno was a predecessor of Argentine Torneos de Verano, first held in 1968 and always played during January and February in Argentina, with Uruguayan (and also clubs from other countries) being invited to them.

 Format

 Participating teams played each other in a single round-robin system.
 The team with most points at the end of the tournament was crowned champion.
 That system changed in 1944 when participants were divided into two groups of five teams each, where the first of each zone qualified to play a final that decided a champion.